SzymonNadbrzezny/nextjs-coding-challenge/README.md

 ## Challenge

 Develop an application that is a real-time writing competition ✍ platform️.
-Each person who visits a page can join a typing competition.
-On the main page, the application should render a current sentence to write, a time left to the next round, an input and a table with the current competitor results.
+Each person who visits a page can join a typing competition and spar with other contestants.
+On the main page, the application should render a current sentence to write, a time left to the next round, an input and a table with the real updated current competitor results.
 Its structure can look like this:

 | Live progress      | Player name | Words per minute | Accuracy |
 | :----------------- | :---------- | ---------------: | -------: |